 To activate Game DVR, press the Windows key + G simultaneously.
 It will ask you whether you want to open the Game bar.
 Reply affirmatively when asked whether this is a game box.
 To start recording a video click on the circular “Record” button.
 To view your videos go to the Game DVR section in the Xbox app or the user folder in Video > Captures.

 Going offline with Maps

 Click on the Start button and then on Maps.
 Now click on Settings (the icon looks like a gear) in the lower left corner and go to “Offline maps”.
 Another screen will open.
 Click on “Download maps” on the left-side screen.
 Then select the continent and country which you want to download.
 Remember to check whether new map updates come in periodically.

-Customizing the Taskbar colour
+Customising the Taskbar colour

 Open the Start menu (bottom left corner of screen) and click on Settings.
-Click on “Personalization” and then “Colours”.
+Click on “Personalisation” and then “Colours”.
 You can have the system pick an accent colour for your Taskbar based on your background, or choose your own accent colour.